imckee-dev/cs-361-env-setup/README.md

 # CS 361 - S25 - Environment Setup

-## simply uses an example python program, and two test commits for now.
+- **what it is:** simply uses an example python program, and two test commits for now.